Hoshiyom1/MetaCraftersCS0066/Functions and Errors - ETH + AVAX, part of the ETH + AVAX PROOF: Intermediate EVM.md

 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile functionsanderrors.sol" button.
+1.)
+Compile the code by accessing the "Solidity Compiler" tab in the left-hand sidebar.
+Ensure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click the "Compile functionsanderrors.sol" button.

-Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "ExceptionHandlingDemo" contract from the dropdown menu, and then click on the "Deploy" button.
+2.)
+After successful compilation, deploy the contract by clicking the "Deploy & Run Transactions" tab in the left-hand sidebar.
+Select the "ExceptionHandlingDemo" contract from the dropdown menu, and click the "Deploy" button.

-Once the contract is deployed, you can interact with the program as you see fit.
+3.)
+Once the contract is deployed, you are free to interact with the program as desired.

 ## Authors